Meeting Disability Requirements

 - Secondly, providing auxiliary aids and services.
 This might include provision of particular computer software or providing a different service delivery method such as a hearing system or similar.

-- Thirdly. making alterations to premises in removing or adding physical barriers, such as the provision of handrails.
-RWS Ltd deal with this type of requirement frequently as it entails changing the structural fabric of a building and redeveloping of the building to suit.
+- Thirdly, making alterations to premises in removing or adding physical barriers, such as the provision of handrails.
+RWS Ltd deal with this type of requirement frequently as it entails changing the structural fabric of a building and redeveloping the building to suit.

 The duty to make reasonable adjustments under these three requirements is anticipatory and pro-active.
 A service provider cannot wait for the situation to arise but must take steps to address any issues before they arise.
 It is a duty at large, thus it is irrelevant if a service provider knows that a particular person is disabled – the duty is to make provisions for disabled people generally now, and for the future

 Obviously, the third of these three requirements is more pertinent to the construction industry, but the other two are still relevant.

 RWS designing space to accommodate facilities

 RWS installed Disability toilet facility in commercial property.

 The answer depends on who you are and what service it is you are providing.
 The word ‘reasonable’ is key.
 It is necessary to assess how you are affected by the disability requirements and what can possibly be implemented: